 108mMain span of the bridge

-Limiting disturbance to traffic flow during construction was a key challenge.
-It was overcome through the use of a single pylon located some distance back from the junction.
+Limiting disturbance to traffic flow during construction was a key challenge, which was overcome through the use of a single pylon, located some distance back from the junction.

 Careful positioning of the foundations for the approach spans, and its effect on the design of the superstructure, avoided the relocation of a range of services including water, gas and electricity, located under the road intersection.